bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

 set completeopt=menu,menuone,noinsert,noselect
 ```

-If you do not care for auto-completion but do wish to use manually-invoked
+If you do not care for auto-completion but do wish to use LSP-based
-LSP-based omni-completion then add the following to your `~/.vimrc`:
+omni-completion, via `<Control-x><Control-o>`, then add the following to your
+`~/.vimrc`:

 ```viml
 let g:lsc_enable_autocomplete = v:false